conan-io/docs/tutorial/developing_packages/workspaces.rst

 Monolithic build
 ----------------

-Conan workspaces can be built as a single monolithic project (sometimes called super-project), which can be very convenient.
+Conan workspaces can be built as a single monolithic project (super-project), which can be very convenient.
 Let's see it with an example:

 .. code-block:: bash